Frequently Asked Questions

 Do I need experience or certification to work at Binkadi?

-All new staff go through a structured orientation and training process to ensure they’re well prepared to support the children and youth in our care.
-You will also need to complete a First Aid course before your first day of work.
+We prioritize candidates with relevant experience in the social services or education sectors.
+All new staff participate in a structured orientation and training program to ensure they are well prepared to support the children and youth in our care.

 General Questions